Duke Gynecologic Oncology fellowship

 was appointed Director of the Duke Division of Gynecologic Oncology and of the fellowship program in 2006.
 Dr. Berchuck has been a member of the division since finishing training at Memorial Sloan-Kettering Cancer Center in 1987.
 He is a physician-scientist who has a significant involvement in ovarian cancer molecular biology research while also caring for women with gynecologic cancers on a daily basis.
 Dr Berchuck also is involved in a wide range of national activities, including serving as 2007 President of the Society of Gynecologic Oncologists and as head of the scientific advisory committee of the Ovarian Cancer Research Fund. http://www.ocrf.org

-Dr. Fidel Valea is an Associate Professor in the division and also serves as Director of the Duke residency program in Ob/Gyn.Twenty-two Duke Ob/Gyn residents have gone on to Gynecologic Oncology fellowships in the past 22 years.
-Dr. Valea assumed the position as director of the Duke Gynecologic Oncology fellowship in 2009 and will continue to nurture Duke residents who aspire to careers in our subspecialty.
+Dr. Fidel Valea is a Professor in the division and also serves as Director of the Duke Residency Program in Ob-Gyn.
+Twenty+ Duke Ob/Gyn residents have gone on to Gynecologic Oncology fellowships in the past 22 years.
+Dr. Valea assumed the position as Director of the Duke Gynecologic Oncology fellowship in 2009 and will continue to nurture Duke residents who aspire to careers in our subspecialty.

 Dr. Angeles Alvarez-Secord